 This past April, Mahmmad, an international medical graduate, completed a rotation with Dr. T. at Weiss Memorial Hospital in Chicago.
-Read on to learn how a rotation with AMO led Mohmmad to make new friends and learn about ways to foster patient-physician relationships.
+Read on to learn how a rotation with AMO led Mahmmad to make new friends and learn about ways to foster patient-physician relationships.

 From the start, everyone I worked with was professional and helpful.
-It was as if my experience and success in the rotation was as important to them as it was to me.
-Dr. T., my supervising physician during the rotation, is one of the most helpful and humble people I have ever met.
+It was as if my experience and success in the rotation were as important to them as it was to me.
+Dr. T., my supervising physician, during the rotation, is one of the most helpful and humble people I have ever met.
 He is kind and empathetic towards all his patients.
 He also demonstrated knowledge and compassion in everything he did.
 I was lucky enough to join him both during his hospital rounds and at his visits with patients in the ICU.
-Dr. T. was very thorough with his patients.
+Dr. T. was comprehensive with his patients.
 He gave them the attention and care they deserved.

 Are you interested in having your own AMO rotation experience like Mahmmad’s?